-What do you work on within the Earth4All Transformational Commission?
+What do you work on within the Earth4All Transformational Economics Commission?

 The Earth4All Transformational Economics Commission is unique because we don’t just look at the idea of transformation, we look at turnarounds.
-A good number of aspects in society are on the wrong trajectory and the five key turnarounds from the Earth4All project target convergence issues which if addressed would trigger a whole-system change.
-The project takes a transdisciplinary approach: a combination of Earth system science, encapsulated by the planetary boundaries, and of the political economy of the sustainability transition.
+A good number of aspects in society are on the wrong trajectory and Earth4All’s five key turnarounds target convergence issues which, if addressed, would trigger a whole-system change.
+The Earth4All initiative takes a transdisciplinary approach: a combination of Earth system science, encapsulated by the planetary boundaries, and of the political economy of the sustainability transition.
 It also combines ideas from the Global North and the Global South, from regions or communities that are typically an afterthought in such processes.

 If we rethink the values underpinning development, what are they?